 Why Don't Plants Freeze In Winter?

-low for this date and the radio warns us that exposed flesh can freeze in mere minutes.
-A Wisconsin
+The radio warns us that exposed flesh can freeze in mere minutes.
+Brrrrrr, we think,

 But spare a thought for the poor plants in our gardens.
 What about that yew under the front window with